marieell/shared-stream/README.md

-`shared-stream` is a crate for easily cloneable streams.
+`shared_stream` is a crate for easily cloneable streams.

 # Usage